 - Google Search Console

-The Importance of Keyword Research in SEO
+The importance of keyword research in SEO

-When we talk about ‘SEO keywords’, we typically mean a phrase which actually represents a number of derivatives, misspellings and variations.
+When we talk about ‘SEO keywords’, we typically mean a phrase that actually represents a number of derivatives, misspellings and variations.
 Each keyword discovered in your research will have higher or lower monthly traffic volumes, wildly differing levels of competition and, most importantly, different search intentions behind each keyword.